easycoder/easycoder.github.io/resources/md/about.md

 ---
 **Note:** This static website is designed to provide a legacy alternative to the main ~ec~ site ([https://easycoder.software](https://easycoder.software)) in the event of the latter not being available or becoming unsupported.

+### The author ###

+My name is Graham Trott.
+I've been writing easy-to-use high-level compilers for 30 years or so amd using them for a range of real-world projects.